2014-15 General Catalog

 The Iowa Policy Research Organization selects a dozen honors students each year to earn academic credit by learning to do policy analysis and then writing policy papers for Iowa communities and the Iowa Legislature.

-Study away, in foreign countries or culturally contrasting parts of the United States, enables students to earn academic credit for course work, research, or service.
+Study away in foreign countries enables students to earn academic credit for course work, research, or service.

-Learn more about honors activities by visiting Academics/Experience-Based Learning on the honors program web site.Back To Top
+Learn more about honors activities and Experience-Based Learning on the honors program web site.Back To Top

 Honors at Iowa offers students a rich variety of activities outside the classroom.
 Many honors students find cocurricular programming a good way to meet people, get involved, and learn more about the world around them.
 Some of the programs are volunteer, some offer pay, and some award honors credit.
 These opportunities provide peak educational experiences, especially extensive and intensive interactions with faculty mentors and other talented students.